Designated Partner in LLP: Role, Responsibilities, and Legal Requirements

 Frequently Asked Questions

-What is the difference between limited company and partnership?
+What is the main difference between a joint venture and a partnership?

 Table of Contents